If These Walls Could Talk 2: 1972

-Linda (Michelle Williams), a young student, now shares the house with three friends, all lesbians.
-They face conflict with the feminist group they are part of when the other women do not want to include lesbian issues despite the fact that Linda and her friends helped to found the group and fought for free contraception on campus with their straight friends.
+Linda, a young student, now shares the house with three friends, all lesbians.
+They face conflict with the feminist group they are part of when the other women do not want to include lesbian issues, despite the fact that Linda and her friends helped to found the group and fought for free contraception on campus with their straight friends.

-At a lesbian bar they have not been to before, they are surprised and disappointed to see women apparently fulfilling traditional butch and femme roles.
-They laugh at Amy (Chloë Sevigny), a young butch woman who is wearing a tie.
-Amy asks Linda to dance but she refuses while her friends are still there.
+At a lesbian bar they have not been to before, the friends are surprised and disappointed to see women apparently fulfilling traditional butch and femme roles.
+They laugh at Amy, a young butch woman who is wearing a tie.
+Amy asks Linda to dance, but she refuses while her friends are still there.
 The others soon leave and Linda stays behind and dances with Amy.
 Later, Amy gives Linda a ride home on her motorcycle and they kiss.
 Linda invites Amy to return the next day.

-The next day Linda and the others are arguing with a woman from the feminist group when Amy arrives.
+The next day, Linda and the others are arguing with a woman from the feminist group when Amy arrives.
 Linda is embarrassed and is short with Amy who quickly leaves.
 Linda's friends tease her about Amy and question how they can be taken seriously as feminists if they associate with people like Amy.
 They cannot understand why a woman would dress like a man when they have fought so hard to escape such stereotypical roles.

 Linda goes to Amy's house and apologizes.
 They sleep together.
 The next morning Linda sees a picture of Amy as a child, dressed like a boy.
 She asks Amy if Amy is supposed to be the man and Linda the woman.
 Amy says no and accuses Linda of being afraid that people will know what she is if she is seen with Amy.

 Amy goes to Linda's house for dinner.
-Linda urges her friends to give Amy a chance but an awkward evening deteriorates when Linda's friends criticize Amy and try to make her change her clothes.
+Linda urges her friends to give Amy a chance, but an awkward evening deteriorates when Linda's friends criticize Amy and try to make her change her clothes.
 Amy leaves, upset.
 Linda follows her home and tells her that she was never ashamed of Amy, but only of herself.
 They reconcile.